-3.2 The manufacturer's submission included a phase II randomised trial (STS-201) evaluating the efficacy of trabectedin in participants with locally advanced or metastatic soft tissue sarcoma in whom the disease had relapsed or become refractory after treatment with at least one anthracycline and ifosfamide, given either in combination or in sequence.
+3.2 The manufacturer's submission included a phase 2 randomised trial (STS-201) evaluating the efficacy of trabectedin in participants with locally advanced or metastatic soft tissue sarcoma in whom the disease had relapsed or become refractory after treatment with at least 1 anthracycline and ifosfamide, given either in combination or in sequence.
 All participants had liposarcomas or leiomyosarcomas (L-sarcomas) and an Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1.
-The trial randomised participants to one of two dosing regimens of trabectedin.
-One group received the dosage of trabectedin specified in the marketing authorisation (1.5 mg/m2 every 3 weeks as a 24-hour intravenous infusion, n = 136) and the other group (n = 134) received trabectedin at a dosage of 0.58 mg/m2 every week as a 3-hour intravenous infusion.
-In addition, the manufacturer's submission presented three uncontrolled phase II trials of trabectedin.
+The trial randomised participants to 1 of 2 dosing regimens of trabectedin.
+One group received the dosage of trabectedin specified in the marketing authorisation (1.5 mg/m2 every 3 weeks as a 24-hour intravenous infusion, n=136) and the other group (n=134) received trabectedin at a dosage of 0.58 mg/m2 every week as a 3-hour intravenous infusion.
+In addition, the manufacturer's submission presented 3 uncontrolled phase 2 trials of trabectedin.
 These included a total of 194 participants with soft tissue sarcoma, of whom 104 had L-sarcomas.
 Participants in all of these studies had an ECOG performance status of 0 or 1.
 In the absence of relevant comparator data in the included trials, the manufacturer reported historical control data for patients receiving treatments considered to be equivalent to best supportive care (BSC; see sections 3.7 to 3.9).
 These data were derived from studies in the database of the European Organisation for Research and Treatment of Cancer Soft Tissue and Bone Sarcoma Group (EORTC STBSG).

 3.5 The manufacturer reported that the main treatment-related severe (grades 3 and 4) adverse events observed in all studies were transient and reversible, and comprised non-cumulative neutropenia and elevations of hepatic transaminase without clinical consequences.
 Grade 3 or 4 nausea and vomiting were reported by some participants.
 The manufacturer stated that unlike with other commonly used cytotoxic agents, no cardiotoxicity or neurotoxicity was observed with trabectedin.